taurusilver7/multi-step-form/README.md

 Scaffold a starter template and customize the application with dependencies, styling libraries, and necessary imports.

-Design the personal-information user schema for the multi-step form (page-1)
+Design the multi-step schemas for the multi-step form (personal, professional & billing), and their corresponding schema types.

+Create a multi-step form component that handles the form steps for the multi-processing.
+Create a custom-hook

 ## Additional Info